GarrettOlitsky/RolodeX/README.md

 # RolodeX

--Contact list with .pdf and .csv capabiltiies.
+Contact list with .pdf and .csv capabiltiies.

--Great for compiling raw data and converting into dataframes for further analysis.
+Great for compiling raw data and converting into dataframes for further analysis.